XanderUZZZER/it-logger/README.md

 ## Description

 React app to track IT department tasks and issues.
 Uses JSON-Server as a mock backend.
+User can add, modify and delete some IT tasks, assign technicians to solve these issues, Technicians list is also editable.

 <p align="center">
   <img src="./public/ITLog1.jpg" width="49%" />